peteamiri/Tutorials/Programming_Languages/Python/readme.md

 Dictionaries are versatile and widely used in Python for representing mappings or associations between items, such as database records, configuration settings, or frequency counts.
 They provide a flexible and efficient way to organize and manipulate data in various applications.

 ### Stack Data Structure inn Python
 In Python, a stack is a last-in, first-out (LIFO) data structure that operates on the principle of adding and removing elements from the top.
 It is called a stack because it resembles a stack of items, where new items are added on top and removed from the top.
 Stacks support operations like push (to add an element), pop (to remove and retrieve the top element), and peek (to view the top element without removing it).
 Stacks are used in various algorithms and applications, such as expression evaluation, backtracking, undo mechanisms, and more.
-Here's a detailed overview of stacks in Python with extensive examples:
+Here has a detailed overview of stacks in Python with extensive examples:

 ### Implementing Stack in Python: